 The most memorable part of that work for me was spending most of my time in New York City.
 Before 9/11, I was commuting.
 I’d get up at 5a on Monday morning in Grand Rapids and be at my desk in Manhattan by 10a.
 After 9/11, those flights were gone.
-The only way I could keep working in New York was to stay there, so Desmond convinced the bank to get me a corporate apartment, and I convinced Paula to stay with me for about 3 weeks at a time between flights home.
+The only way I could keep working in New York was to stay there, so Desmond convinced the bank to get me a corporate apartment (I saw a similar one in the building going for $6,500/month – for half the size of our GR apartment), and I convinced Paula to stay with me for about 3 weeks at a time between flights home to visit our cats.

 So I quit the contract, and we proceeded to move into our house.
 Unfortunately, I didn’t recognize that the Michigan economy was in the toilet, and it was going to be very difficult to find a decent paying contract near home.
 We had finally built up a small financial cushion, but we spent the whole thing (and more) fixing up our new home.
 Yikes.

 Before long, Paula was pregnant with Gus.
 Wanting to be near, I worked on a couple of dubious projects.
-One was a fixed-bid programming project I did for my friends Ken and Leslie that I knew wasn’t going to make much money.
-I loved working with my friends, though, so I did it anyway.
+One was a programming project I did for my friends Ken and Leslie at a fixed bid plus a percentage of sales.
+I knew it wasn’t going to make much money, but I loved working with my friends, so I did it anyway.